 You assign weight to each criterion by comparing each of them in pairs.
 You then calculate the average weight of each criterion from the pairwise comparison.

 So, you grade the criteria — price vs security, price vs integrations, price vs user interface — until you go through all the options.
 This way, you can see which criterion is more important than the others.
 After you have all the results, you calculate the weight of each criterion.

 Step #3: Pairwise comparison of options on each criterion

 Next, you compare options in pairs for each criterion.
 Once all options have been compared in relation to each criterion, the results are averaged.

 In our example, this means you grade interior design PM tools according to each criterion.
 So, you compare the price of tool 1 vs the price of tool 2, integrations of tool 1 vs integrations of tool 2, etc., and average the results.

 Step #4: Obtaining an overall relative score for each option

 At the end, the final score for each option is calculated by combining the option’s score with the weight of the criterion.
 Now, each option for reaching the goal has a numerical value and can be prioritized.

-You combine the results each tool got for the price, security, integrations, and user interface and get the final result for each task management tool.
+You combine the results each tool got for the price, security, integrations, and user interface and get the final result for each interior design PM tool.
 This makes it easy to compare them and choose the one that’s best for you.